 The R100 results presented above have provided a detailed insight into STPPs, such as tracer patterns, kinematic structures, and dynamical processes related to fronts and eddies.
 A comparison with obervations, however, is rather limited because STPPs are difficult to measure due to their small spatial and temporal scales.
-Namely, in the literature there is an abundance of investigations providing evidence for STPPs, but the information is frequently fragmented because the corresponding experiments were not dedicated explicitly to their exploration.
+Moreover, the R100 results are obtained from a run without atmospheric forcing, and it would be legitimate to compare them only with situations where the air-sea fluxes of momentum, heat, and freshwater are minimum.
+However, the atmospheric conditions not to mention the air-sea fluxes when the observations were taken, are mostly not described.
+Hence, the comparisons below based on a few statistical numbers and qualitative similarities should be handled with care.

-Observations of STTPs covering a large area originate predominantly from spaceborne or airborne platforms, and they are mostly limited to measurements of the reflected and/or emitted radiance in the visible and infrared part of the spectrum.
-A spectacular satellite image of a phytoplankton bloom (Fig. ??, courtesy of NASA, National Aeronautics and Space Administration) exhibits the submesoscale spatial variability in the Baltic Proper.
-The shortest wavelength of meanders driven by hydrodynamical instability is around 1 km, the width of filaments is $\mathcal{O}(100)$ m, and Kinematic quantities of STPPS were obtained from direct measurements in the diameters of the eyelonic eddies in the southwest and northeast are about 5 framework of the LatMix and SubEx experiments.
-Shcherbina et al. (2013) presented a detailed view of submesoscale vorticity, divergence, and 30 km, respectively.
-The scales in this image are similar to strain statistics from synchronous two-ship ADCP (Acoustic Doppler Current Profiler) samplings.
+Kinematic quantities of STPPs were obtained from direct measurements in the framework of the LatMix and SubEx experiments.
+Shcherbina et al. (2013) presented a detailed view of submesoscale vorticity, divergence, and strain statistics from synchronous two-ship ADCP (Acoustic Doppler Current Profiler) samplings.
 Specifically, their observations indicated flows with $Ro \sim \mathcal{O}(1)$ and an asymmetry in the distribution of the relative vorticity skewed towards positive values.
-The latter is in excellent agreement with the R100 results; the comparison is legitimate because the Rossby radius in this area is 5.7 km in summer (Fennel et al., 1991), which is.
-By contrast, Ohlmann et al. (2017) identified STTPS with aerial guidance and seeded them with drifters.
-The Lagrangian observations exhibited high values of relative vorticity and divergence exceeding 5 f, suggesting vertical velocities up to 240 m day-1.
-Such values are rather close to the eorresponding radii in the Arkona and Bornholm Basins (see Section 3).
-Note also the fringe-like features along several fronts with wavelengths and amplitudes < 100 m.
-As all fringe point to the same direction, it is unlikely that they are generated by any type of hydrodynamical instability.
-Moreover, it is supposed that they are created by the interaction of surface gravity waves and Langmuir cells with fronts (Nobuhiro Suzuki, personal communication, 2018), Similar fringe also become visible in the ocean fronts of? (see Figure 2b there), when cross-front winds are directed from the less-dense side of the front to the denser side.
-Extremely values obtained from R100.
-Similar values for $\zeta/f$ and $\delta/f$ resulted also from the high-frequency radar observations of Parks et al. (2009).
+The latter is in excellent agreement with the R100 results.
+By contrast, Ohlmann et al. (2017) identified STTPs with aerial guidance and seeded them with drifters.
+The Lagrangian observations exhibited high values of relative vorticity and divergence exceeding 5f, suggesting vertical velocities up to 240 m day-1.
+Such values are rather close to the peak values obtained from R100.
+Similar values for ζ/f and δ/f resulted also from the high-frequency radar observations of Parks et al. (2009).
 As the observations mentioned above are two-dimensional and confined to the sea surface, they provide only limited information of subsurface properties of STPPs.
-Somewhat more detailed insight is gained from the high-resolution images obtained from other aerial observations reveal that even smaller-scale eddies exist. in-situ measurements of Zhong et al. (2017) which exhibit submesoscale kinematic structures along a vertical section through a 200 km wide mesoscale eddy in the South China Sea.
+Somewhat more detailed insight is gained from the high-resolution in-situ measurements of Zhong et al. (2017) which exhibit submesoscale kinematic structures along a vertical section through a 200 km wide mesoscale eddy in the South China Sea.
 Unfortunately, that eddy is an anticyclone and a comparison with the corresponding quantities in C3 is problematic.

-The complete life cycle of a submesoscale cyclonic eddy with a diameter of ≈300 m was observed during the "Expedition Clockwork Ocean" in the southwestern part of the Bornholm Basin.
-The formation of a the submesoscale cyclonic eddy C3 (Fig. 12) resembles closely the sequence of infrared images published by Munk et al. (2000) (see Fig. 12 there) and the eddy started in the morning and it decayed in the afternoon of the same day, hence the lifetime was just a few hours.
-Peculiar features of this cyclone are spots of cold water (marked as "S" in Fig. ??) near its tail with diameters of about 10 m and mean distances of 20 m.
-From a video, it appears that the spots are accompanied by breaking surface waves.
-Potentially, the spots are created by intense turbulent mixing (Marmorino et al., 2013).
-Because of snapshot of Buckingham et al. (2017).
+The formation of a the submesoscale cyclonic eddy C3 (Fig. 12) resembles closely the sequence of infrared images published by Munk et al. (2000) (see Fig. 12 there) and the snapshot of Buckingham et al. (2017).
 In both cases, the eddies originate from an unstable thermal front which finally breaks up in a train of cyclonic eddies.
-While the diameters of the small scales it is certainly not possible to model the spots with R100, but it is weird that the model on the one hand reproduces filaments with width of 2 times the model resolution (200 m), and contrariwise, the smallest eddy sizes in R100 are around 1 km, i.e. eddies shown by Munk et al. (2000) are around 10 times the resolution.
-The same ratio was also observed in R500 where the minimum resolved eddy size was around 5 km.
-Hence, in order to reproduce eddies like the one shown in Fig. ?? requires further downscaling to a few tens of meterskm (very rough visual estimate), those of Buckingham et al. (2017) are smaller (1-10 km according to the authors).
+While the diameters of the eddies shown by Munk et al. (2000) are around 10 km (very rough visual estimate), those of Buckingham et al. (2017) are smaller (1-10 km according to the authors).